tharanga270/eshop/README.md

-this project is sample of ecommerce site
+this project is sample of ecommerce site using Laravel 8

 ==how to set up project===
 1.get the sql script inside /bin folder